MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-search-and-obtain-items-in-an-aggregated-view.md

 - csharp
 ---

-# How to: Search and Obtain Items in an Aggregated View
+# Search and Obtain Items in an Aggregated View

 This example shows how to search for items in multiple folders and stores and to return those items in an aggregated table view.